-Gift Guide: the 16 best board games for holiday family fun
+Gift Guide: the 17 best board games for holiday family fun

 Scythe

 Scythe is a sprawling game that uses cards and miniatures to describe a world of alternate reality.
-As a farmer in this broken world you must rebuild your armies, reclaim lost lands, and start up the great gears of progress.
-It’s a long game – about 115 minutes – but it has gotten rave reviews.
+As a farmer in this broken world you must rebuild your armies, reclaim lost lands and start up the great gears of progress.
+It’s a long game — about 115 minutes — but it has gotten rave reviews.

 [inline-ad]